chzyer-other/msgpack-for-android/README.md

 ---

 1. supports int, long, String, Boolean, array, hashtable
-2. able to customs array and hashtable(implements IDictPicker or IListPicker)
+2. able to custom array and hashtable(implements IDictPicker or IListPicker)

 How to use